 I feel inspired by it.

-I love going into Instagram and looking at other people’s progress pictures.
+I love going on Instagram and looking at other people’s progress pictures.
 They remind me that change is possible.
 That hard work does pay off.
 There are millions of people out there right now striving for the same things I am.
 Why not support each other?
 Why not motivate each other?

 I love when someone tells me that I inspired them to start running or working out again or to start eating healthier.
 Other people do that for me and I want to do that for others.

 I don’t care if you ‘like’ my picture.
 I don’t care if you even pay attention to it.
 Those posts are not for you.
 The posts are for me.
 They are to keep me accountable, to keep me focused.
 They are for people like me.
-They are for the people out there who are inspired from seeing others being active.
+They are for the people out there who are inspired by seeing others being active.
 They are for people who have their own goals and need some extra motivation.
 They are for the people out there who get joy from seeing others be happy and work hard.

 I don’t need your validation.
 I don’t need you to care whether or not I’m being active.
 How about we stop assuming the worst about people?
 How about we stop making assumptions about peoples desires, interests and personalities based on what happens on social media.
 How about we use it as a way to build each other up and encourage those around us.